Modal Abstractions for Virtualizing Memory Addresses: Conclusions

 \section{Conclusions}

-This paper advances the state of the art in formal verification of programs subject to address translation on hardware using virtual memory.
-We proposed to treat assertions about virtual memory locations explicitly as assertions in a modal logic, where the notion of context is the choice of current address space based on the page table root installed on the CPU.
-We improved the modularity of our virtual address translation to allow page table modifications that preserve mappings without collecting all affected virtual points-to assertions.
-To make specifications of code involving other address spaces cleaner, we borrowed the idea of modalities which explicitly name the conditions under which they are true from hybrid logics.
-We implemented these ideas in a derived separation logic within Iris, and proved soundness of the rules for essential memory- and address-space-change-related x86-64 instructions sound against a hardware model of 64-bit 4-level address translation.
-Finally, we used our rules to verify the correctness of key VMM instruction sequences, including giving the first assembly-level proof of correctness in a program logic for a change of address space, against a specification which clearly identifies which assertions hold in which address space.
+This paper advances the state of the art in formal verification of programs manipulating virtual memory mappings.
+We treat assertions about virtual memory locations explicitly as assertions in a modal logic, where the notion of context is a particular address space, named by the page table root.
+We improved the modularity of our reasoning about virtual address translation and virtual points-to assertions to permit page table modifications that preserve mappings without collecting all affected virtual points-to assertions.
+To specify of code involving other address spaces, we adapt hybrid logic's notion of modalities explicitly naming alternative conditions.
+We implemented these ideas in a derived separation logic within \iris, and proved soundness of the rules for essential memory- and address-space-change-related x86-64 instructions against a hardware model of 64-bit 4-level address translation.
+Finally, we used our rules to verify the correctness of key VMM instruction sequences, including the first assembly-level proof of correctness for a change of address space expressing which assertions hold in which address space, the first physical-to-virtual translation proof, and the first verification of a software page table walk, all of which are beyond reach of prior work. \looseness=-1